 Rebecca Lutz (left) and Lucas Hjelm (right) share an intimate moment while rehearsing in the school halls before performing on stage at Nelson County High School's "Spring Variety Show" produced by the Cardinal Theater Association at the high school in Bardstown, Kentucky, on May 1, 2021.
 Lutz and Hjelm wore clear face shields as a form of protection from the Covid-19 virus.

 A cowboy unfurls the American flag as the audience recites The Pledge of Allegiance at the Loan Star Rodeo Company’s 41st Championship at Western Kentucky University’s L.D.
 Brown Ag Expo Center in Bowling Green, Kentucky on Friday, Feb.
 10, 2023.
-The rodeo acts consisted of steer wrestling, cowgirl breakaway roping, bull riding, and calf roping.
+The rodeo acts consisted of steer wrestling, cowgirl breakaway roping, bull riding and calf roping.

 Annika Borg-Sundstorm, the red room teacher at the Chautauqua Institution’s Children’s School, left, assists 5-year-old Samuel Paille in his attempt to play the trombone after the Community Band concert celebrating Independence Day Tuesday afternoon, July 4, 2023, on Bestor Plaza in Chautauqua, NY.
 The Community Band concert is one of many traditions held at the Chautauqua Institution during the Fourth of July.
 Others include a parade and concert led by the Children’s School students, a pop orchestra performed by the Chautauqua Symphony Orchestra, and a gathering to watch flairs light around the Chautauqua Lake.